 - Watch the video together or invite someone to summarize the topic.

 - What is your initial reaction to this video?
 Do you disagree with any of it?
 What jumped out at you?

-- Which of these 10 responses have you been guilty of in the last week?
-Make a list.
+- Which of these ten responses have you seen in others?
+Explain.

 - Read Romans 6:1-2.
 Have you ever tried to legitimize your sin?
 What was the result?